doctyper/django-start/README.md

     python test.py

+This command will:

+* create a test project using the `ff0000` template
-which will create a test project using django-start.
+* create a test app inside that project using the `blog` template
+* run the test suite for the app

 If everything runs correctly, then submit a pull request via Github.
+You can have the tests run automatically before any commit by adding an executable file `.git/hooks/pre-commit` with this code:

+    #!/bin/sh
+    python test.py || exit 1